Praqma/alliance/7th-gathering/slides.md

 __Upcoming new small tools like PlusBump, Emily's git viz tool__<!-- .element class="fragment" -->

 __New alliance mini site [http://alliance.praqma.com](http://alliance.praqma.com)__<!-- .element class="fragment" -->

+Note:

+Respect and street creds to Kamstrup for funding our Git Phlow changes and the upcoming release of the Jenkins plugin.

+Per Arnold from Microchip, formerly known as Atmel was the initial founding father, so one more time it actually achieved to build and stand of the shoulders of each others.

 >>>>NEWSLIDE